-The Library Service comprises a main branch at Stirling, two subsidiary branches at Woodside and Gumeracha plus Outreach Services that include a Mobile Library and a Home Delivery Van.
-Both the Mobile and Home Service vehicle cover the whole of the Council region and provide Library Services to those unable to access our static branches.
-The Library Service provides a welcoming and inclusive environment in spaces where the community can meet and access information and resources for learning or leisure, whether traditional or digital.
-It supports lifelong learning with access to, and training in, the use of computers and technology; literacy programs, book clubs and author discussions; workshops and exhibitions that support arts and crafts; and it has an increasing alignment of its programs with S.T.E.A.M. principles.
-It encourages intergenerational interaction, partners with community groups and businesses, supports local history groups and welcomes the many skills of volunteers.
+The Library Service is comprised of a main branch at Stirling, two subsidiary branches at Woodside and Gumeracha plus Outreach Services that include a Mobile Library and a home delivery van.
+Both the Mobile and Home Service vehicle cover the whole of the Council region and provide llibrary services to those unable to access our static branches.
+The Library Service provides welcoming and inclusive environments which provide space in which the community can meet and access information and resources for learning or leisure, whether traditional or digital.
+It supports lifelong learning with access to and training in the use of computers and technology; with literacy programs, book clubs and author discussions; with workshops and exhibitions that support arts and crafts; and is increasingly aligning its programs with S.T.E.A.M. principles.
+It encourages intergenerational interaction; partners with community groups and businesses; supports local history groups; and welcomes the many skills of volunteers.

-Resource Summary (\$'000) Description 2018-19 Revised Budget 2019-20 Budget Variance Fav/(Unfav) Variation Explanation Revenue 346 344 (2) Decrease in community usage of revenue raising activities.
-Expenditure 1,792 1,830 (38) Normal cost escalations, partly offset by efficiency savings.
+Resource Summary (\$'000) Description 2018-19 Revised Budget 2019-20 Budget Variance Fav/(Unfav) Variation Explanation Revenue 346 344 (2) Decrease in community usage of revenue raising activities Expenditure 1,792 1,830 (38) Normal cost escalations, partly offset by efficiency savings.
 NET Cost/(Rev) 1,446 1,486 (40) Description 2018-19 Revised Budget 2019-20 Budget Increase/ (Decrease) Variation Explanation FTE 19.16 16.11 (3.05) Reallocation between Library Services and Customer Services.

-\ Expenditure includes Operating Costs, Program Costs, Salaries & Wages
+^{} Expenditure includes Operating Costs, Program Costs, Salaries & Wages

-Key Initiatives Digital learning Review digital learning outcomes and identify future needs.
-Mobile Library project Implement recommendations from Library Review as endorsed by Council.
-Library strategic plan Develop strategic plan for Library Services based on Library Review recommendations and Council endorsements.
-Social inclusion project Assess collections and programs to ensure effectiveness in building social inclusion.
-Local History online Work with local history groups to assess viability of moving collections online through Portfolio.
+Key Initiatives Digital learning Review digital learning outcomes and identify future needs Mobile Library project Implement recommendations from Library Review as endorsed by Council Library strategic plan Develop strategic plan for Library Services based on Library Review recommendations and Council endorsements Social inclusion project Assess collections and programs to ensure effectiveness in building social inclusion Local History online Work with local history groups to assess viability of moving collections online through Portfolio